ksett737/LEAPs/content/leaps/LEAP-45.md

 1) Hosting period : 3 Years Extendable.
 2) Incentives for hosting: 170,000 $LYRA.
 3) Rewards per trade : 5% Capped at 300,000 $LYRA.
 (To be reviewed in May 2023)
-4) Coinstore traders : Fees rebates from $stkLYRA.
-(To be reviewed in May 2023)

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/)